ray-project/ray/doc/source/ray-core/ray-generator.rst

 compatible with generator and async generator APIs.
 You can access the ``next``, ``__iter__``, ``__anext__``, ``__aiter__`` APIs from the class.

-Whenever a task invokes ``yield``, a corresponding output is ready and availabale from a generator as a Ray object reference.
+Whenever a task invokes ``yield``, a corresponding output is ready and available from a generator as a Ray object reference.
 You can call ``next(gen)`` to obtain an object reference.
 If ``next`` has no more items to generate, it raises ``StopIteration``.
 If ``__anext__`` has no more items to generate, it raises
 ``StopAsyncIteration``